grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

     window.addEventListener("load", startnoise);

 Look at the [Noise](http://faust.grame.fr/modules/noise-wasm.html) and [OSC](http://faust.grame.fr/modules/osc-wasm.html) online pages for the complete code.

+Note that pages loading an additional .wasm file cannot directly be loaded in Chrome.
+You'll have to start a local server (using the *python -m SimpleHTTPServer* command for instance) and access them with their *http://* based URL.

 #### Generating Polyphonic WebAudio nodes ####